akoken/udacity-self-driving-car/src/CarND-Advanced-Lane-Lines/writeup.md

 **Sliding Window Search**

-After applying calibration, thresholding, and a perspective transform to a road image, I have a binary image  where the lane lines stand out clearly.
+After applying calibration, thresholding and perspective transform to the image, I have a binary image  where the lane lines stand out clearly.

-To identify the lane lines, I used the sliding-window technique to identify lane pixels in the frames.
+I used the sliding window technique to identify lane pixels in the frames.
 I first take a histogram along all the columns in the image, adding up the pixel values along each column in the image.
 In my thresholded binary image, pixels are either 0 or 1, so the two most prominent peaks in this histogram will be good indicators of the x-position of the base of the lane lines.
+After saving all of the pixel indices within the windows, I use second order polynomial to approximate the lane boundaries.

 ![alt text][image8]